Media

 WASHINGTON – Today, the U.S. House passed the bipartisan SEC Regulatory Accountability Act, H.R.
 78, sponsored by Congresswoman Ann Wagner (R-MO-02) with a 243-184 vote.
 After the bill's passage, Congresswoman Wagner released the following statement:

 WASHINGTON – Congresswoman Ann Wagner (R-MO), along with Congresswoman Tulsi Gabbard (D-HI) and Congressman Jim Sensenbrenner (R-WI), today introduced the bipartisan Trafficking Survivors Relief Act, which would allow victims of human trafficking to petition courts to have their criminal records cleared.
+This bill would apply to non-violent crimes committed by individuals as a direct result of human trafficking, and would allow for judicial discretion.

 WASHINGTON – Today, Financial Services Committee Chairman Jeb Hensarling (R-TX) announced that Congresswoman Ann Wagner (R-MO-02) will lead the Oversight and Investigations Subcommittee in the 115th Congress.